tjvantoll/www.tjvantoll.com/source/_posts/2012-06-30-creating-a-native-html5-datepicker-with-a-fallback-to-jquery-ui.markdown

 ### Update - September 15th, 2012

 I updated one of my code examples from using ```$('input').attr('type', 'date')``` to ```document.getElementById('myDate').type = 'date'``` after commenter brownieboy pointed out that jQuery actually doesn't allow you to change an input's `type`.  jQuery does this because IE <= 8 does not allow an the `type` of an input to be changed at all.
 The native JS solution works just fine.

+### Update - May 27th, 2014

+I updated the examples to set the [`dateFormat` of the datepicker](http://api.jqueryui.com/datepicker/#option-dateFormat) to `"yy-mm-dd"`, as that's consistent with what the HTML5 picker uses.
+That way you get a consistent format regardless of which picker you use.